2020 Summer Internships: A Little More Certainty in an Uncertain Future

 Center Staff and Interns Will Address Pressing Issues in Educational Assessment and Accountability

 Although so much about the future seems uncertain, we are excited this month to bring a little normalcy into our world by addressing key questions and challenges in educational assessment and accountability through our 2020 summer internship program.
-This summer, the Center welcomes four advanced doctoral students who will work with the Center’s professionals on projects that will have direct implications for state and national educational policy.
+During the 2020 summer internships, the Center welcomes four advanced doctoral students who will work with the Center’s professionals on projects that will have direct implications for state and national educational policy.
 Each intern will work with a Center mentor on one major project throughout the summer.
 At the end of the project, each intern will produce a written report, suitable for conference presentation and/or publication.

 The interns and their Center mentors will engage in projects addressing four issues that reflect the changing face of educational assessment and accountability:

 - Mitigating the Impact of Rater Inaccuracies on Test Score Scales

 - Examining Teacher Judgments of Student Achievement

 - An Analysis of Validity Arguments for States’ Next Generation Science Standards Assessments

 Mitigating the Impact of Rater Inaccuracies on Test Score Scales

 Michelle Boyer and Nathan Dadey will work with Tong Wu from the University of North Carolina at Charlotte to examine the psychometric impact of rater inaccuracies on score scales and possible mitigation procedures.
 As large-scale assessments continue to include higher numbers of cognitively complex assessment tasks that ask students to respond in writing, the impact on score scales will require heightened scrutiny due to its potential to threaten the comparability of scores within and across items and over time.